Blendi Baftiu

-Blendi Xhemajl Baftiu (born 17 February 1998) is a Kosovan professional footballer who plays as an attacking midfielder for Albanian club FC Drita and the Kosovo national team.
+Blendi Xhemajl Baftiu (born 17 February 1998) is a Kosovan professional footballer who plays as an attacking midfielder for Kosovan club FC Prishtina.
+He has been capped for the Kosovo national team.

 Club career

 Early career

-Baftiu began his football career with the youth team of Ramiz Sadiku until 25 September 2015, where he signed a long term contract with Albanian Superliga club Skënderbeu Korçë, but he during the 2015–16 season would play with under-19 team.
+Baftiu began his football career with the youth team of Ramiz Sadiku until 25 September 2015, where he signed a long-term contract with Albanian Superliga club Skënderbeu Korçë, but he during the 2015–16 season would play with under-19 team.

 Prishtina

 On 1 June 2016, Baftiu joined Football Superleague of Kosovo side Prishtina, on a three-year contract.

 Loan at Flamurtari

 On 10 August 2017, Baftiu joined Football Superleague of Kosovo side Flamurtari, on a season-long loan.

 Ballkani

 On 14 June 2018, Baftiu joined Football Superleague of Kosovo side Ballkani, on a two-year contract.
 On 19 August 2018, he made his debut in a 0–1 away win against Liria after being named in the starting line-up.
+He was the 2019-20 Football Superleague of Kosovo top scorer as Ballkani finished third, only one point short of its first league title.